5 Strong Reasons Women Should Lift Weights

 Ask any lady why she does not want to do weight training, and more than likely it’s because of the idea that it will make their muscles too bulky, it’s dangerous, it’s bad for your joints, and once you have muscle, you can’t stop lifting or it will all turn to fat.

-These are all false stereotypes and the actual benefits of resistance training, if widely known, would convince more health conscious females to incorporate it into their exercise routine.
+These are all false stereotypes and the actual benefits of resistance training, if widely known, would convince more health-conscious females to incorporate it into their exercise routine.

 This is known as EPOC: excess post-exercise oxygen consumption, where muscles continue consuming oxygen hours/ days after the heavy training session.
 In addition, strength training increases lean muscle mass, which creates more muscle contractions and thus burns more calories.